gallir/smart-relayer/README.md

 #### Smart (working)
 It allows to send command and data asynchronously, smart-relayer detects the commands that can be executed in "background" and sends a response to the client immediately and continue sending the commands to the server in another thread.

 The first tests show promising results.

 For example the PHP script https://github.com/gallir/smart-relayer/blob/master/example/redis_noget.php takes 7.1 secs to execute a remote server, with smart-cache takes 0.4 secs (yes! the number is right).
 Executing in two parallel process the take in average 8.2 secs and 2.2 secs respectively (limited by my laptop's CPU).

-The script that does "blocking" GET's in every cycle (https://github.com/gallir/smart-relayer/blob/master/example/redis.php) without smart-cache takes 11.2 ses and with smart-cache 6.6 secs.
-Two PHP processes in parallel take 12.3 secs and 9.9 secs respectively.
+The script that does "blocking" GET's in every cycle (https://github.com/gallir/smart-relayer/blob/master/example/redis.php) without smart-relayer takes 9.9 secs and with smart-cache 4.7 secs on average.
+Two PHP processes in parallel take 10.7 secs and 5.7 secs respectively.